cambridge-cares/CitiesKG/CEA_AGENT/README.md

     repo_password.txt
 ```

-The agent also requires the access agent to be running.
+The agent also requires the access agent to be running (https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_ACCESS_AGENT).
 The triplestore access route to be passed to the access agent needs to be provided in uri.route.local in:
 ```
 ./cea-agent/src/main/resources
     CEAAgentConfig.properties